endless-sky/endless-sky-wiki/CreatingOutfits.md

 * `heat dissipation`: outfits should not modify this.
 If you want an outfit to help cool off a ship, use the "cooling" attribute instead.
 * `heat generation`: how much heat this outfit generates every turn, regardless of whether it is working at full capacity or not.
 For example, a power generator will create its full amount of heat even if your batteries are fully charged and the energy it creates is just being thrown away.
 * `hull`: I recommend against providing outfits that give ships additional hull strength, because that could create balancing issues.
 But if you want to do it, this is the attribute to modify.
+* `hull energy` is the extra amount of energy that hull repair draws when recharging at the full rate.
 * `hull repair rate`: the number of hull points regenerated per frame.
 It takes 1 energy to repair 1 unit of hull.
 * `hyperdrive`: set this to 1 if an outfit is a hyperdrive.
 * `illegal`: the fine, in credits, for being caught using this outfit.